Prerequisites to use api.seatable.com with your own self-hosted SeaTable server.

 Try It! with SeaTable Server

-If you are running your own SeaTable server, you will need to change your nginx configuration so that the Try It! function works with your server and that you can easily copy and paste the generated API requests without authorization errors.
-Please replace your existing nginx configuration at /opt/seatable/seatable-data/seatable/conf/nginx.conf with the following setup.
+If you are running your own SeaTable server, the Try It! feature works seamlessly with your server, allowing you to easily copy and paste the generated API requests without encountering authorization errors.

 To prevent this CORS must be allowed and therefore the following code is necessary in your nginx configuration.